dragon-dune/dragon-dune/README.md

     -   If the Dwarves win the artifact, their payment is payed to the bank.
     -   The winner may play a Special Card to avoid paying.
+    -   The ally of the Dwarves my elect (on one card per turn) not to pay.

 4. The whole process repeats for the next player in player order.
     For each card, the next player after the current Starting Bidder